 If you’re selling enterprise hardware, software or services, you'll know these three types of 'try-outs' too well.
 Chances are you've invested heavily in some, but found they went nowhere; there are reasons.
 In this post, I profile the six most common 'pre-purchase try-outs' — the benefits and pitfalls, when to choose which, when to charge — and how to win more.
 The principles apply to hardware and services, too, not just software.

 1. Unguided trials

-Free trials are more common for consumer rather than business software, where vendors provide free downloads for trial periods of say 7 to 30 days.
+Free trials are more common for consumer rather than business software, where vendors provide free downloads for trial periods of say seven to 30 days.
 Free trials of enterprise software are becoming more common with more software delivered as a service (SaaS).

-Dell and Atlassian are 2 vendors who offer trials, and Zendesk is another.
+Dell and Atlassian are two vendors who offer trials, and Zendesk is another.
 Zendesk provides an on-demand help desk and customer support portal for millions of users around the world, and offers a 30-day trial.
-With Zendesk, very big numbers re involved, so the company uses Totango technology to analyse user behaviour during trials, so they can fine-tune their marketing and sales activities.
+With Zendesk, very big numbers are involved, so the company uses Totango technology to analyse user behaviour during trials, so they can fine-tune their marketing and sales activities.
 In Zendesk's case, it makes sense to enable thousands of people access to free trials like this, as the data gained is of such value.

 So, what if you’re a small to medium sized company selling specialised enterprise software to a niche market?

 You’ve probably had direct contact with prospective buyers already - a phone call, an online demo or maybe a face-to-face meeting - and have an idea of their organisation, situation, people and problems.

 Should you let them play with your software, on their systems or in the cloud?

 If you let your prospect's techies play with your software for a couple of weeks, what happens next?
 You'll ask them: ‘how did it go?’ or ‘what did you think?’